The main thing is to keep the main thing the main thingStephen Covey

 Success Habit 2.
 Begin with the end in mind: Have a vision for the future and set goals accordingly to make it become reality.
 If needed, do the funeral test – simply ask yourself what would I want people to say about me at my funeral, what sort of a person do I want to be remembered as, and what do I want to be remembered for?

 Success Habit 3.
 Put first thing first: Learn to prioritise your actions and focus on what is important right now – don’t get distracted by unimportant tasks.
 This means learning how to say no.

 Success Habit 4.
 Think Win-Win: A winner doesn’t necessitate a loser; in negotiations both parties can walk away with their fair share, and build strong relationships in the process.

 Success Habit 5.
-Seek first to understand, then be understood: Don’t jump straight into a solution to a problem; first take the time to really understand and know a problem (or persons problem) before making recommendations or taking actions.
+Seek first to understand, then be understood: Don’t jump straight into a solution for a problem; first take the time to really understand and know a problem (or person’s problem) before making recommendations or taking actions.